Dean and Levin, Mabie & Levin Professor of Law

 Affiliate Professor with the Center for Women’s Studies and Gender Research

-Abortion and Reproductive Rights • Children's Rights • Employment Law • Estates & Trusts • Experiential Learning • Family Law • Gender and the Law • Legal Theory • Property Law • Sexual Abuse • Sexual Harrassment • Women, Gender and the Law •
+Abortion and Reproductive Rights • Children's Rights • Employment Law • Estates & Trusts • Experiential Learning • Family Law • Gender and the Law • Legal Theory • Property Law • Sexual Abuse • Sexual Harassment • Women, Gender and the Law •

 UF Law Dean Laura A. Rosenbury, the Levin, Mabie & Levin Professor of Law, is an internationally renowned family law scholar.
 Her research and teaching analyze how law and social norms shape private relationships in the contexts of family law, employment discrimination law, and property law.
 As co-author of the leading Feminist Jurisprudence casebook, Rosenbury is particularly interested in the construction of gender and gendered expectations in each of those contexts.
 In 2006, the Stanford-Yale Junior Faculty Forum blindly selected one of her papers as the best submission in the family law category.
 Her work has been published in the Michigan Law Review, University of Pennsylvania Law Review, Cornell Law Review, and Vanderbilt Law Review among many other journals and books.